yhbyhb/CarND-Advanced-Lane-Lines/writeup.md

 ### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The calculation of the radius of curvature of the lane is performed by function located in 12nd cell and used it in the 71st line of 13rd cell of the jupyter notebook.
+The calculation of the radius of curvature of the lane is performed by function located in 12th cell and used it in the 71st line of 13th cell of the jupyter notebook.
 The y-value where we want radius of curvature is chosen by the the maximum y-value, corresponding to the bottom of the image.
 Two radius of curvature for left and right lane are calculated.
 I determined radius of curvature by averaging those two radius.
 Converting pixel to meter is performed by multiplying given constant ratio.

-The position of vehicle with respect to center is in the process() function located in 62th line of 14th cell of [jupyter notebook](./P4.ipynb).
+The position of vehicle with respect to center is in the process() function located in 62nd line of 14th cell of [jupyter notebook](./P4.ipynb).
 The y-value where we want radius of curvature is chosen by the the maximum y-value.

 ### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in the 14rd cell of [jupyter notebook](./P4.ipynb) in the function `process()`.
+I implemented this step in the 14th cell of [jupyter notebook](./P4.ipynb) in the function `process()`.
+Lane is colored with green, left lane with red and right lane with blue.

 ![alt text][output]